This Mediterranean Style Stuffed Zucchini with tomatoes, garlic, peppers, olives, feta, and herbs and baked crisp makes a great appetizer or side.

 This stuffed zucchini is also quick and easy to make.
 First you need to trim your zucchinis and hollow them out, so they resemble little boats.
 You can use the insides that you scooped out in baked goods or add it back to the stuffing if you want.
 If it's seedy, just throw it out.

 Bake for a little while, but not so long that the zucchini turns mushy.
-There honestly isn't much worse than mushy zucchini; or mushy any vegetable for that matter.
-Then turn on the broil for a few minutes just until the feta gets a nice brown to it.
+There honestly isn't much worse than mushy zucchini, or any mushy vegetable for that matter.
+Then, turn on the broil for a few minutes just until the feta gets a nice brown to it.

 The only problem with this recipe is that it can be a little messy to eat, so it's probably best to avoid serving it for any kind of fancy party.
 Using a knife and fork is minimally successful since when the zucchini gets cut, the filling tends to fall out.
-Also zucchini tends to fall off of the fork for some reason.
-The best way to eat it is to pick the whole thing up with your hands and take bites.
-Not very elegant, but you're probably not having the Queen over for dinner, so it probably doesn't matter!

 Mediterranean Style Stuffed Zucchini